mflowgen/mflowgen/docs/stdlib-submodular-nodes.rst

 - **new-last-step.tcl** (a new custom script)

-The mflowgen construct script would use the mflowgen API for extending the list of inputs in a step (i.e., ``extend_inputs()``) and extend the init step inputs with the list of all outputs of our custom node (i.e., ``all_outputs()``).
-Running ``make graph`` would then produce a graph with a new input edge into the init step like this:
+The mflowgen construct script would use the mflowgen API for extending the list of inputs in a node (i.e., ``extend_inputs()``) and extend the init node inputs with the list of all outputs of our custom node (i.e., ``all_outputs()``).
+Running ``make graph`` would then produce a graph with a new input edge into the init node like this:

 .. image:: _static/images/stdlib/custom-init.jpg
   :width: 400px